5 days in Bangkok itinerary

 by Jan

-Welcome to our ultimate 5-day Bangkok itinerary, packed with amazing things to do and places to visit.
-In this travel guide, we’ve included all the highlights of our trip to Bangkok and the itinerary we followed.
+Planning a trip to Bangkok?
+Our ultimate 5-day Bangkok itinerary is packed with top things to do, places to visit, and essential travel tips for your trip to Bangkok.
+In this travel guide, we’ve included all the highlights of our trip to Thailand’s bustling capital and the itinerary we followed.

-We visited Bangkok in the summer, at the start and end of our 4-week trip to Thailand.
+We visited Bangkok in the summer, during both the start and end of our 4-week trip to Thailand.
 It wasn’t my first time in Bangkok, but the first time with teenagers!

-Read on to discover how to make the most of 5-days in Bangkok.
+Read on to discover how to make the most of 5 incredible days in Bangkok!

 *contains affiliate links